 My research examines the implications that

-draws on diverse theoretical threads within the field of
+My research draws on diverse theoretical threads within

 urban forest and greenspace management.

-In the past, I have examined the politics of conservation
+In the past, I have examined the politics of planning in

 (Hurley and Walker 2004) as well as